ajahne/blog/_drafts/2018-3-31-javascript-for-loops.md

 {% endhighlight %}

 ## `forEach`
 Introduced with ES5 is the `forEach` method of the Array object.
-This gives us conciseness, allowing us to write less verbose loops.
+This provides conciseness, allowing us to write less verbose statements.
 {% highlight js %}
 const list = [1, 2, 3, 4, 5, 6, 7];